Alcohol and Cancer ‘Could Happen to You’

 - Raise awareness of alcohol-caused health problems such as alcohol-caused cancer.

-- Increase awareness of how to stay at low-risk in accordance with the Australian Guidelines to Reduce Health Risks from Drinking Alcohol.
+- Increase awareness of how to stay at low-risk in accordance with the National Health and Medical Research Council Australian Guidelines to Reduce Health Risks from Drinking.

 - Increase the personal relevance of the alcohol and cancer message among the target group.

-- A significantly higher proportion mentioned two standard drinks as the guideline to minimise long-term health risk compared to previous evaluations.
+- A significantly higher proportion of the target audience recalled two standard drinks as the guideline to minimise long-term health risk in 2012 (56%), compared to 2011 (47%).

-- Approximately one in five drinkers (20%) have recently taken steps to reduce their alcohol intake.
+- One in five (20%) reported having recently taken some steps to reduce their alcohol consumption.
+For risky drinkers, this proportion was slightly higher (28%).

 Harmful drinking can occur in the short-term and long-term.
 NHMRC released guidelines that give advice on minimising health consequences of drinking alcohol.